Bao Muhammad Rizwan

 Bao Muhammad Rizwan Rehamani is a Pakistani politician who was the Provincial Minister of Punjab for Environment Protection, in office from February 2019 till April 2022.
 He had been a Member of the Provincial Assembly of the Punjab from August 2018 till January 2023.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML(Q)) from PP-41 (Sialkot-VII) in 2018 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML(Q)) from PP-41 (Sialkot-VII) in the 2018 Punjab provincial election.

 On 9 February 2019, he was appointed as Provincial Minister of Punjab for Environment Protection in the cabinet of Chief Minister Usman Buzdar.

-On 21 February 2023, after the dissolution of the Provincial Assembly, Rizwam, along with former Chief Minister Chaudhry Pervaiz Elahi and eight other former PML(Q) MPAs, joined the Pakistan Tehreek-e-Insaf (PTI).
+On 21 February 2023, after the dissolution of the Provincial Assembly, Rizwan, along with former Chief Minister Chaudhry Pervaiz Elahi and eight other former PML(Q) MPAs, joined the Pakistan Tehreek-e-Insaf (PTI).

+He is running for a seat in the Provincial Assembly from PP-42 Sialkot-VIII as a candidate of the PTI in the 2024 Punjab provincial election.